How the Tenure Process Works

 - School Committee’s Recommendation Letter (provided by committee chair – about September)

-The school committee’s letter should comment on all review criteria considered for promotion – creativity, teaching, and service, indicating clearly in their letter whether or not the candidate meets the standard for promotion and/or tenure in that unit with regard to that criterion.
+The school committee’s letter should comment on all review criteria considered for promotion – scholarship, education, and service, indicating clearly in their letter whether or not the candidate meets the standard for promotion and/or tenure in that unit with regard to that criterion.
 The committee will carefully review the candidate’s package and recommend, by vote, the outcome to the school chair.
 Split votes should be explained in the letter submitted.

 The college committee’s letter will review the candidate’s package, including the previous letters (area, school, and chair), vote, and contain a recommendation to the dean.
 This letter should include a summary of the deliberations of the committee, explaining split votes, for each candidate.
 This letter is then forwarded to the dean.